-Kellogg Community College is proud to offer five Allied Health programs, each of which has a specific admissions process.
+Kellogg Community College is proud to offer four Allied Health programs, each of which has a specific admissions process.
 Because of space limitations, enrollment limitations imposed by accrediting agencies, or program prerequisites, admission to these programs is selective.

 Steps to apply to an Allied Health Program:

 - Select a program.

 - Gather and submit admission requirements to Kellogg Community College: See program checklist for admission requirements for individual programs

 - Meet with an Academic Advisor to review admission requirements.
 To schedule an appointment, call 269-965-4124 or email@example.com

 - Review deadline date for your program of choice.

 - Update contact information with Records and Registration: all US postal mail will be mailed to the address listed on the student account, not the Allied Health application.